What does being a casual employee mean?

 Can you terminate a casual employee?

-Its a truly daily hire situation, yes the employer can terminate you at any time.
-If its less than 6 months service, or 12 months if its a small business under the Fair work act (less than 15 employees) they can be dismissed, regardless if casual or permanent.
+It’s a truly daily hire situation, yes the employer can terminate you at any time.
+If it’s less than 6 months of service, or 12 months if it’s a small business under the Fair work act (less than 15 employees) they can be dismissed, regardless if casual or permanent.
 This is referred to as the qualifying period.
 If the employee is out of these qualifying periods and the work is on a regular and systematic basis.
-Then the employee has access to the unfair dismissal laws. (you cannot be dismissed for unlawful reasons at at any time).
+Then the employee has access to the unfair dismissal laws. (you cannot be dismissed for unlawful reasons at any time).

 Can casuals get fired for no reason?

 If the employee is a casual employee, by definition a daily hire person, they can be fired at any time.
 The employee receives a 25 percent loading to substitute in part for this.
-If the employment is regular and systemic and meets the qualifying period of employment under the Fair work Act.
-Then they subject to the unfair dismissal regime under the Fair work Act (s387).
+If the employment is regular and systemic and meets the qualifying period of employment under the Fair Work Act.
+Then they are subject to the unfair dismissal regime under the Fair Work Act (s387).
 This means the employer must provide a valid reason and procedural fairness must apply.

 New Victorian rules for casual sick leave

-In March 2022, Victoria introduced the Victorian Sick Pay Guarantee that grants casual worker up to 5 days of sick and carer’s pay per year.
+In March 2022, Victoria introduced the Victorian Sick Pay Guarantee which grants casual workers up to 5 days of sick and carer’s pay per year.
 The pay is calculated according to the national minimum wage for casual and contract workers (currently at $20.33 per hour).
-With the maximum pay a casual worker is entitled sits roughly at $772.60.
-This new scheme is yet another attempt by the Victorian Labor government to provide for security to casual workers.
+The maximum pay a casual worker is entitled to sit roughly $772.60.
+This new scheme is yet another attempt by the Victorian Labor government to provide security to casual workers.
 To allow them to take time off without worrying about losing their jobs or income.